adeshnirgun/FetchRewardsCodingExercise/README.md

 1. Install packages from requirements.txt in your Python environment with the following command:\
 `pip install -r requirements.txt`\

-2. Start the Flask server with the following command\
+2. Start the Flask server with the following command:\
 `python fetch.py code block`\